Phoebe.

 2. User Interviews & User Flow Analysis

 We wanted to validate the problem.
-We identified some stakeholders that would find use in a software like Phoebe, specifically speaking to those that use public transportation 2-4 days a week to learn about their routines, habits, and preferences.
+We identified some stakeholders that would find use in software like Phoebe, specifically speaking to those who use public transportation 2-4 days a week to learn about their routines, habits, and preferences.
 Through 10 semi-structured interviews, we were able to create 3 user personas to help us identify our key users.

 Key Insights:

-• Commuters want to spend less n transportation but often prioritizes time instead
+Commuters want to spend less n transportation but often prioritizes time instead

-• Commuters are increasingly frustrated with the slow adoption of digital tools on public transportation
+Commuters are increasingly frustrated with the slow adoption of digital tools on public transportation

-• Many of our interviewees referenced frustrations with the navigation processes and lacking incentives to be reasons why they opt for other transportation methods
+Many of our interviewees referenced frustrations with the navigation processes and lacking incentives to be reasons why they opt for other transportation methods

 These insights also helped us build our customer journey maps.